 Cons

-The attic fan is a solar gable vent, but it can also be used in garages, greenhouses, RVs, cabins, and many other places.
-The versatility of the Amtrak is on par with that of the ECO-WORTHY.
+Another thing we loved about the Amtrak Solar Attic Fan is its versatility.
+While it is a solar gable vent, it can also be used in garages, greenhouses, RVs, cabins, and many other places.

 Without a doubt, it is packed with quality features.
-But the solar panels are not adjustable.
+However, the solar panels are not adjustable.
 However, you can fit them with mounting brackets to achieve this.

 Pros